 If you are new to backpacking and/or camping the Banshee is a good tent to start with.
 Likewise, if you are traveling with another person, you can split the materials between you so that no one person carries all the weight or the bulk.

 After you have got some trail miles and a few passport stamps under your belt, I recommend upgrading to an Big Agnes or MSR tent of your choosing.
 If you are planning on tackling a long-distance hike, then the Banshee is not for you.

 Honestly, this tent is perfect for everyday applications including over-night hikes.
 That said, if you aren’t packing heaps of other gear, you probably won’t notice the extra weight of the Banshee 300.

 Want to learn even more about the best tents to take backpacking?
-Check out our full post breaking down how to choose the best tent to take backpacking in 2018.
+Check out our full post breaking down how to choose the best budget tent in 2023.